 Last question: Of course, I have to ask about the Big Four… how was it from your point of view?

 It was fantastic!
-I gotta tell you, that it was so cool that Metallica did that.
-And I put a lot of the kudos to them, quite honestly, because, obviously, look: Anthrax, Megadeth, Slayer, we all get along, we’ve done “Clash of the Titans”, we place nice with each other already.
-And we’ve all played with Metallica, we’ve all played with each other, we’ve just never all four done it on one stage before.
+I have to tell you that it was so cool that Metallica did that.
+And I put a lot of the kudos to them, quite honestly, because, obviously, look: Anthrax, Megadeth, Slayer, we all get along, we’ve done “Clash of the Titans,” we place nice with each other already.
+And we’ve all played with Metallica; we’ve all played with each other, we’ve just never all four done it on one stage before.
 And, obviously, Metallica has gone on to success beyond what is almost humanly possible.
 And they’ve done so much for heavy metal.
 Their success has broken down so many barriers and helped recreate what metal music is, you know?
 So we owe a lot to them.
-It’s not like they went back it time, it’s almost like the past came up in the front view.
+It’s not like they went back in time; it’s almost like the past came up in the front view.
 And I always said that about Megadeth.
 People would say, “Would you ever go back to Megadeth?” and I’d say, “I’ll never go back to Megadeth, but if Megadeth comes up in my front, then I’ll definitely take a look at it,” and that’s exactly what happened.
-Twenty years after, Rust in Peace all of a sudden was in front of me and it wasn’t behind me anymore.
-Because you can’t look back, you can’t go back, you can’t go back and try to recreate.
+Twenty years after, RUST IN PEACE all of a sudden was in front of me, and it wasn’t behind me anymore.
+Because you can’t look back, you can’t go back; you can’t go back and try to recreate.
 You can’t recreate, you always have to create, which means you’re doing something forward, moving forward.
 And even Megadeth now is a new creation with Shawn, with Chris – this is a new Megadeth.
 It’s a new day.

 And it’s like people say: you don’t get any younger.